New Patient / Registration

 Appointing a Caregiver is optional for persons over the age of 21.
 A Caregiver is strongly recommended if you have a disability that makes medical marijuana difficult to acquire or consume.

 You may designate up to two personal caregivers at the time of registration.
-A caregiver must not be currently designated by another patient in the Program, unless the caregiver is your immediate family member.
+A caregiver may be designated by up to five patients in the Program.
+If you designate a second caregiver, one must be an immediate family member of yours.
 A Caregiver cannot be the Certifying Health Care Provider who certified your use of medical marijuana.

 Personal Caregivers must register annually with the Program.